Introductory NetLogo Exercises

 Move the data-export code in your

-procedure (above) into a procedure calledexportIterationData
+goprocedure (above) into a procedure calledexportIterationData.
+Yourgoprocedure should now callexportIterationData.Change

-.Run the model and then examine the file you created by opening it in a spreadsheet.
+exportIterationDataso that instead of exporting justpercent-similareach iteraction, it exports the current value ofticksas well.
+Each line should contain the current tick, a comma, and the current value ofpercent-similar.Run the model and then examine the file you created by opening it in a spreadsheet.
 Close the spreadsheet without saving any changes.

 Open

-with a text editor to see what it looks like.
+out/temp.csvwith a text editor to see what it looks like.

 Explorations